baguirre2651/Gitlet-Version-Control-/README.md

   Merging changes made in one branch into another.

-Skills learned: Java, Serilization, Persistance, Github
+Skills learned: Java, Serilization, Persistance, Git